How To Open Free Personal Bank Account Online

 Opening a free personal banking account is an important financial milestone.
 They’re not just a place where you receive your monthly pay or pensions – you can use one to boost your savings, manage a household budget and bundle all of your financial products together.
 Picking the right current account will depend on the way you spend and manage your money.

 When you open a bank account, your bank provider will give you an account number and sort code.
-These two strings of numbers are the very foundation of your bank account and allow for money to be transferred into your account.
+These two numbers are the foundation of your bank account and allow money to be transferred into it.

-A sort code is an important factor of your bank account.
-A sort code is a 6 digit number that identifies your bank.
-It’s usually split up into pairs; the first two digits identify which bank it is and the last four digits refer to the specific branch of the bank, where you opened the account.
+A sort code is an important factor in your bank account.
+It is a six-digit number that identifies your bank.
+It’s usually split up into pairs; the first two digits identify which bank it is, and the last four digits refer to the specific branch of the bank where you opened the account.

 A bank account number is a number that is tied to your bank account.
 If you have several bank accounts, such as personal, joint, business (and so on), each account will have a different account number.